jeremypeters/ng-bs-animated-button/README.md

 2. Include `ng-bs-animated-button.js` and `ng-bs-animated-button.css` in your app.
 They should be located at `bower_components/ng-bs-animated-button/`.

-3. Inject jpNgBsAnimatedButton in your application module:
+3. Add `jp.ng-bs-animated-button` as a module dependency to your app:

   ```JavaScript
   angular.module('yourApp', ['jp.ng-bs-animated-button']);